Black Elk: Childhood and visions

-Vision

-When Black Elk was nine years old, he was suddenly taken ill; he reported lying prone and unresponsive for several days.
-During this time he said he had a great vision in which he was visited by the Thunder Beings (Wakinyan) "... spirits were represented as kind and loving, full of years and wisdom, like revered human grandfathers."
-When he was 17, Black Elk told a medicine man, Black Road, about the vision in detail.
-Black Road and the other medicine men of the village were "astonished by the greatness of the vision."

-Late in his life, Black Elk told Neihardt about his vision.
-He also envisioned a great tree that symbolized the life of the Earth and all people.
-Neihardt later wrote about this in Black Elk Speaks.
+Black Elk fell ill when he was nine years old, lying prone and unresponsive for several days.
+During this time he said he had a great vision in which he was one of the Wakinyan, or spiritual grandfathers of the Lakota nation.
+When he was 17, he told a medicine man, Black Road, about the vision in detail; he and the village's other medicine men were "astonished by the greatness of the vision."
+He had more visions, including one in which a great tree symbolized the life of the Earth and all people.

 In one of his visions, Black Elk describes being taken to the center of the Earth, and to the central mountain of the world.
 Mythologist Joseph Campbell notes that an "axis mundi, the central point, the pole around which all revolves ... the point where stillness and movement are together ..." is a theme in several other religions, as well.
 Campbell viewed Black Elk's statement as one key to understanding worldwide religious myth and symbols in general.